 Subject - Needle Felting

 Welcome to our National Proficiency Certificate Programme.
-We are delighted that you are considering sitting a test.
+We are delighted that you are considering sitting a Certificate.

 New Proficiency Certificate Schedules

 **Members please note these are for tests being applied for from 2018 onwards.
-If you have applied for tests this Autumn 2017 then the current schedules will apply.
 Application forms and information for Autumn and Spring 2018 tests for the federations eligible have been sent out.
 If you wish to apply, please contact your Handcrafts & Housewives Secretary.
 All applications must go through your secretary.
 These then are forwarded to Headquarters.
-The deadline for Spring tests is the 1st of October for the following year and the deadline for Autumn tests is the 1st of March.
+The deadline for Spring Certificates is the 1st of October for the following year and the deadline for Autumn Certificates is the 1st of March.

 The downloadable booklets will give you all the answers to any queries you may have.